HISTORIC TRAVELLERS REST

 Travellers Rest engages a national audience while contributing to Nashville’s future, preserving regional history, and inspiring learners from all backgrounds, and of all ages.

-We believe as an historic site we have an obligation to provide a space that welcomes and facilitates open dialogue regarding racial inequality.
+We believe as an historic site we have an obligation to provide a space that welcomes and facilitates open dialogue.
 We are working every day to more accurately tell the stories of all former residents of Travellers Rest, including those enslaved here, members of native communities who resided on this land prior to 1799, and property owners and their descendants.
 Learning from our collective history should lead to a better understanding of our present and allow for continued growth as a community, state, and country.